Docs

 Access the demo dataset with the API

-To get the list of available demo datasets from the API, make the following call:
+To get the list of available demo datasets and information about each dataset from the API, make the following call:

 curl -X GET -H 'X-API-KEY: <API_KEY>' https://app.timefold.ai/api/models/employee-scheduling/v1/demo-data

-To download the SMALL demo dataset, make the following API call:
+To download the BASIC demo dataset, make the following API call:

 To post the demo dataset, use the following API call: